LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 some mold will pop out;

-weren’t you clay after all?
+weren't you clay after all?

 A god amongst ants?